 work part time

 Make sure you know your employer’s policies for sick days and extended leave under the Family and Medical Leave Act (FMLA).
 If you can’t work because of your CTEPH, consider filing for disability.

 Fill all of your prescriptions and pack more than you think you'll need

 Keep a list of your medications and your doctor's and pharmacy's phone numbers with you at all times

 Keep medicine in your carry-on bag rather than checked baggage

 If you use supplemental oxygen, make arrangements at least 2–4 weeks ahead of time

-If you are leaving the country, make sure you know about any restrictions on traveling with medical supplies before you leave
+If you are leaving the country, make sure you know about any restrictions on traveling with medicine before you leave

-Always talk with your doctor if you have concerns about your sexual health.
-If you’ve noticed your sex drive is not what it used to be, you’re not alone.
 An international survey found that a majority of people with pulmonary hypertension (PH) and their partners reported a decline in sexual intimacy.
-This could be because you’re afraid to exert yourself or your partner is worried that he or she may hurt you.
+This could be because of a fear of exertion or that your partner is worried that he or she may hurt you.
 Talk openly with your partner about your feelings.
 If you don’t feel physically up to making love, you can still be intimate by holding each other or kissing.